-Enrollment and Registration Steps
+Enrollment and Registration Steps for Dual Credit

 - 1. Apply to Navarro College via www.applytexas.org as a dual credit student - 2.
 Get your parent to sign a Dual Credit Permission form. - 3.
-You need to complete and sign a Permit to Register form, and also get your parent to sign the same form. - 4.
+You need to complete and sign a Permit to Register form, and also get your parent to sign the same form.
+Available from your EHS Counselor. - 4.
 Pay tuition to Navarro College. - 5.
-Buy your textbook, if needed, online at the Navarro College Bookstore.
+Buy your textbook, if needed, online or at the Navarro College Bookstore.